 Data analysis, reproducible research, statistical methods, R, biostatistical data analysis, statistical data analysis

 This course will be very difficult for students with no previous course or experience with statistics.
 Previous experience with R is neither assumed nor required.

 Undergraduate statistics course

-Important concepts to start the course It is useful to review statistical hypothesis testing.
+It is useful to review statistical hypothesis testing.